 The organization offers weekly programs for veterans at Murfreesboro’s Alvin C. York Medical Center and five more area sites as well as songwriting retreats around the country.

-The Nashville Songwriters Hall of Fame, which works with Operation Song, reached out to Odie Blackmon, director of MTSU’s Commercial Songwriting Program in the Department of Recording Industry, this fall about a possible event with the university.
+The Nashville Songwriters Hall of Fame, which works with Operation Song, contacted Odie Blackmon, director of MTSU’s Commercial Songwriting Program in the Department of Recording Industry, this fall about a possible event with the university.

 MTSU’s Charlie and Hazel Daniels Veterans and Military Family Center invited local veterans.